7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Hack.md

 - Build Virtual Machines and more importantly network them
 - CTFs - (In no particular order) Tryhackme, HackTheBox, Proving Grounds, Pentester Labs
 	- Some are not real world enough - To puzzle orientated, but sometimes default passwords are actually used in the real world...
-- Bug Bounty, but... *"instead look for vulnerablities passively"* - Peter Kim and instead MUST  peoples research even if you do not actually want to do web pentesting or bug bounty.
+- Bug Bounty, but... *"instead look for vulnerabilities passively"* - Peter Kim and instead MUST  peoples research even if you do not actually want to do web pentesting or bug bounty.
 - It is trendy - ALWAYS avoid - and very poor work (also lot of wasted time) to pay ratio
-	- Problem is there is little to no feedback loop if you do not have fundementals
+	- Problem is there is little to no feedback loop if you do not have fundamentals
 	- Requires a level of capability to really start that takes years
 	- Then you are up against automation and experience Bug Hunters
 	- Partner Programs are a barrier for a reason
-- Build your own methodology and intuitions, but remember their are much betetr resources for good reason - I think that about this repository comparative to others, it helps.
+- Build your own methodology and intuitions, but remember their are much better resources for good reason - I think that about this repository comparative to others, it helps.
-- Do the coursework dont do the exam, but **do** go for the exam if need some goal or certificate is what you want.
+- Do the coursework don't do the exam, but **do** go for the exam if need some goal or certificate is what you want.
 Expertise comes from experience, but the measure of experience is demonstrable work **complete** and a certificate is measure of work done at particular standard.
-Experience of a certian quality is what is sort after.
+Experience of a certain quality is what is sort after.

 Disclaimer Writeups to me are legitimate self solving of machines, but I think personally everyone should write and ethically hack for a variety of reasons.
 Secondly it really not healthy to learn hacking in a way that makes failure a part of it.
-You won't actually learn that way, it is an elitist and gatekeeping mindset towards anything.
+You won't actually learn that way, it is an elitist and gate-keeping mindset towards anything.
 The best in the world in any domain are the best out learning and enjoying the process.
-A culture of *"cards close to  the chest"* mentality about one's capabalility to towards doing the the thing and making content for yourself to document your progress is madness, cowardise and only an Ethical Hacking community problem.
+A culture of *"cards close to  the chest"* mentality about one's capability to towards doing the the thing and making content for yourself to document your progress is madness, cowardice and only an Ethical Hacking community problem.
 Artists of all kind would never improve, Competivity Sports person, Programming and Video Gamers STEM field would never public verify anything and this were this just about money, jobs and ego.
 Nothing more.
 It would be absurd for a most other professions to treat the activity they do this way.
 Just say you looked a writeup, then you know what you do not know otherwise enjoy the 1984 madness of everyone else and burnout.
 Also there so many boxes to do them all solo would take a long time.
 I personally want to complete HTB and THM, but not waste years of my life malding into the abyss, because of culture or tradition.

 As of 2023 I have got a formula for Helped-Throughs, after much testing and realised that Helped-Throughs should either be: